Possible maintenance breaks on 30 May at 16:00-01:00 affecting the ability to download PDF documents in the OmaKela e-service More information

 - you move abroad on a permanent basis

-- you start employment abroad.
-Filing a notification is important, even if your country of residence will not change.
+- you start working abroad (report this to Kela even if your country of residence does not change)

-- you belong to a group of persons that is entitled to Kela benefits during stays abroad of more than 6 months.
+- you belong to a category of persons entitled to Kela benefits during stays abroad lasting more than 6 months.

 Payment of benefits abroad

-If you live abroad temporarily (that is, less than 6 months) you are usually entitled to Kela benefits in the same way as if you were still living in Finland.
-This means that benefits already in payment can be paid to you while you are abroad.
+If you temporarily (for no longer than 6 months) live in a country other than an EU or EEA country, Switzerland or the United Kingdom, you are usually entitled to Kela benefits as if you were still living in Finland.
+This means that benefits already in payment can continue to be paid to you while you are abroad.
 You can also apply for new benefits.
 However, basic social assistance is not paid abroad.

-If you live abroad on a permanent basis (for more than 6 months), you are normally not eligible for benefits from Kela.
-Payment of benefits ends on the day you move.
+If, however, you live in a country other than an EU or EEA country, Switzerland or the United Kingdom on a permanent basis (for longer than 6 months), you will usually not be eligible for benefits from Kela.
+The payment of benefits ends on the day you move abroad.